MarvNC/yomichan-dict-builder/readme.md

   with your dictionaries failing to validate against the Yomitan schemas.
-- In particular, it might be a good idea to check out the [Yomitan Schemas](https://github.com/MarvNC/yomichan-dictionaries/blob/master/how-to-make-yomichan-dictionaries.md#read-the-schemas) so that you know what's available for use when creating detailed definitions.
+- In particular, it might be a good idea to check out the [Yomitan Schemas](https://github.com/MarvNC/yomichan-dictionaries/blob/master/how-to-make-yomichan-dictionaries.md#read-the-schemas) as well as the type definitions within the package so that you know what's available for use when creating detailed definitions.
 - You can then type your objects in JS by using JSDoc comments to provide editor intellisense and type checking.
 You can see this in action in [example.js](./examples/example.js).